mandrasch/pet-project-analytics/README.md

 Pet Project Analytics allows you to track pageviews for multiple external websites - in a privacy-friendly, cookieless way.
 No cookie banner needed.

 This is a fork of [Koko Analytics](https://www.kokoanalytics.com/), an awesome WordPress plugin created by [Danny van Kooten](https://github.com/dannyvankooten).
-Inspiration were services like Plausible, Fathom Analytics, umami, matomo, Koko Analytics, Statify & co.

 Status: 🚧 Work in progress / not intended for live usage yet. 🚧